 An important additional aspect to the use of this facility is for research and development related to surgical techniques, devices and implants.
 The fresh frozen cadaveric material we have available at the centre is ideal for surgeons and research staff to develop and trial these new advancements to ensure the pre-clinical design feasibility, efficacy and safety of procedures in the operating theatre.

 We wish to develop partnerships with industry to advance surgical science for translation to clinical practice.
-The ability to use material in the Vesalius Clinical Training Unit in this way also fulfils the wishes of our donors.
+The ability to use material in the Vesalius Clinical Training Centre in this way also fulfils the wishes of our donors.